 Gua Sha - Natural wood skin tool

 Gua Sha is a practice of scraping the skin to improve circulation and move lymph.
-Translated, gua means press or stroke, and sha refers to a rash or redness though a lighter touch is used on the face.
-This is THE at home tool for firmer, glowing skin.
-Practiced for centuries this ancient modality is seeing a resurgence in popularity as many folks are discovering its benefits.
+Translated, gua means press or stroke, and sha refers to a rash or redness though the face requires a lighter touch.
+Gua Sha is THE at-home tool for firmer, glowing skin.
+Practiced for centuries, this ancient modality sees a resurgence in popularity as many folks are discovering its benefits.

 Check out the blog post here

 1. You can use a gua sha on the face, body, and scalp, and it's best to use with water or oil – but never on bare skin.